IRL2/nanover-docs/source/tutorials/vrclient/invrmenus/controlsandmenus.rst

 Here you can adjust aspects of your interaction with the molecules, including:

-* toggling between interacting with individual atoms or entire residues
+* **Select your interaction type**: toggle between interacting with individual atoms or entire residues

 Handheld menu (right)